-Due to the heavy demand for hoisting materials and equipment, a 48 hour advance reservation will be required.
+Due to the heavy demand for hoisting materials and equipment, a three business days advance reservation will be required.
 Hoisting time will not be available during normal business hours (6:00 a.m. to 6:00 p.m.) and will be provided after hours at the Tenant's expense, or as otherwise specified by the Landlord.